Introduction

 Patent applications should be submitted to the relevant Patent Office.
 A Patent office’s territorial jurisdiction is determined using the following criteria:

-• Location of the applicant’s place of residence, domicile, or business (first mentioned applicant in the case of joint applicants).
+- The location of the applicant’s place of residence, domicile, or business (the first-mentioned applicant in the case of joint applicants).

-• The Indian Patent Office operates out of Kolkata, Delhi, Chennai, and Mumbai to make it easier to register Patents.
+- The Indian Patent Office operates out of Kolkata, Delhi, Chennai, and Mumbai to facilitate the registration of Patents.

 Procedure for Patent Registration in India